dorathyofoha/vpn-usage/README.md

 <img src="https://i.imgur.com/YcKiEZd.png" height="70%" width="70%"/>
 </p>
 <p>
-I selected a server in Japan, then noticed the changes in ProtonVPN.
-One of the significant changes was that my IP address in the VPN was now different from the VM’s IP address (compare the IP address in the top left corner of my screen to the IP address in the top left corner of the VPN).
+I selected a server in Japan, and noticed the changes in ProtonVPN.
+One of the significant changes was that my IP address in the VPN turned out different from the VM’s IP address (compare the IP address in the top left corner of my screen to the IP address in the top left corner of the VPN).
 </p>
 <br />